-The price of digital business incompetence is real and growing.
+The price of of digital business incompetence is real and growing.
 The Gartner Group predicts a quarter of businesses will lose their competitive ranking by 2017, succumbing to competitive business models and talent drain.
 Digitally savvy Millennials will comprise three quarters of the workforce in just fifteen years.
 They demand mobility, constant social engagement, instant access and ad hoc collaboration.
 Success will depend on how quickly and deftly companies build a thriving, digital workplace.
 It’s critical to focus on major technology trends and key workplace themes.
 Here are five ways to overcome some standard hurdles.

 1. Be Fast and Flexible

-Connectivity and collaboration are the lifeblood of a thriving digital workplace.
+Connectivity and collaboration are the lifeblood of a a thriving digital workplace.
 “Speed is the new intellectual property,” writes Steve Boyd, Managing Director of Gigaom Research.
 Surveys show top IT departments have been early adopters of mobile, cloud, BYOD and new communication and collaboration techniques.
 They are fast and flexible.
 With this in mind, BMC was inspired to develop a modern service app store for multiple cloud-based and on-premises sources.
 My IT Service Broker helps managers easily create new services and modify existing workflows.
 It’s a consumer-style, corporate IT store for hardware, software and services.
 The system can aggregate multiple catalogs from any source, saving time and speeding adoption.

 2. Employee Engagement = Business Profitability